andyherbert/chaos-utils/Readme.markdown

 gooey-blob-group/grab
 -------------------------

+Usage: grab [--rehash]
-Usage: grab [last message number on gooeyblob group] Each page will be loaded every 10 seconds and appended to output/gooey-blob.html All the messages will by saved as output/messages.json the gooey-blob.html file requires gooey-blob.css
+Each page will be loaded every 10 seconds and appended to gooeyblob.html All the messages will by saved as gooeyblob.json

+--rehash switch, reloads from gooeyblob.json to create gooeyblob.html

 Requires hpricot, and json gems